operasoftware/devopera/blog/_posts/2010-03-22-opera-desktop-10-51-is-out-and-fast.md

 ---
-title: Opera Desktop 10.51 is out and fast
+title: Opera Desktop 10.51 Is Out and Fast
 authors:
 - zi-bin-cheah
 tags: